SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/bios-settings.md

 ## Disable
 (reference: https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#disable):
-Fast Boot
+- Fast Boot
-Secure Boot
+- Secure Boot
-VT-d (can be enabled if you set DisableIoMapper to YES) CSM
+- VT-d (can be enabled if you set DisableIoMapper to YES)
+- CSM
-Intel SGX
+- Intel SGX
-Intel Platform Trust
+- Intel Platform Trust
-CFG Lock (MSR 0xE2 write protection)(This must be off, if you can't find the option then enable both AppleCpuPmCfgLock and AppleXcpmCfgLock under Kernel -> Quirks.
+- CFG Lock (requires a newer BIOS version F5 (This must be off, if you can't find the option then enable both AppleCpuPmCfgLock and AppleXcpmCfgLock under Kernel -> Quirks.
 Your hack will not boot with CFG-Lock enabled)

 ## Enable
 (reference: https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#enable):